 Woodland Memorial is situated in Yolo County, located at 1325 Cottonwood Street in Woodland, CA, and has been providing exceptional care to the community for more than 100 years.
-The general acute care hospital is a part of Dignity Health and has 765 employees, 122 active medical staff, and 105 licensed acute care beds, including: 17 emergency department beds and 31 inpatient mental health beds.
+The general acute care hospital is a part of Dignity Health and has 762 employees, 122 active medical staff, and 105 licensed acute care beds, including: 17 emergency department beds and 31 inpatient mental health beds.
 A wide range of the hospital's medical services have received numerous local and national recognitions and accreditations.
 Woodland Memorial holds Quality Oncology Practice Initiative certification, is recognized as a Certified Primary Stroke Center by the Joint Commission, as well as The Joint Commission's Gold Seal of Approval® for Chest Pain Certification, and received a Get with the Guidelines® Stroke Gold Plus Quality Achievement award by the American Heart Association/American Stroke Association.
 The hospital was also recognized as a "Baby Friendly Hospital" by the World Health Organization and the United Nations Children's Fund.
+Woodland Memorial was recognized in the Human Rights Campaign Foundation's 2022 Healthcare Equality Index (HEI) for its equitable treatment and inclusion of LGBTQ+ patients, visitors and employees.